pypa/auditwheel/README.rst

 Code of Conduct
 ---------------

-Everyone interacting in the virtualenv project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the `PyPA Code of Conduct`_.
+Everyone interacting in the auditwheel project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the `PyPA Code of Conduct`_.